Data Centers in Edinburgh

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no native public cloud on-ramps directly within Edinburgh data centers as of September 2025.
-Businesses connect to cloud providers via private network links to major UK hubs like London or Manchester, which host 0 cloud regions and numerous direct access points.
+Direct Cloud On-Ramps There are no public cloud on-ramps located directly within Edinburgh, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated network links to primary hubs in London and Manchester.
+Private network extensions provide secure, high-performance access.

 Power Analysis